JoeRourke123/forkie/README.md

 # forkie

-Group 9 Project for CS1813 Assignment 1.
+Project for a first year CS assignment.

 A simple file repository web app and command line interface, with ability to apply group permissions for users and files, hosted on Heroku!